dbt Core

 Save Changes

-decube supports ingesting information from multiple dbt projects.
+Decube supports ingesting information from multiple dbt projects.
 You would need to structure the bucket using a format that we define based on the current date.

 Given that base_path